mortii/anki-morphs/docs/src/user_guide/known-problems.md

   This is a weird bug, but I suspect it is due to some guards Anki has about not being able to undo something until the user has made a change manually first ('set known and skip' only makes changes programmatically).

+### Redo is not supported

+Redoing, i.e. undoing an undo (Ctrl+Shift+Z), is a nightmare to handle with the current Anki API.
+Since it is a rarely used feature it is not worth the required time and effort to make sure it always works.
+Redo _might_ work just fine, but it also might not.
+Use it at your own risk.